Where to stay in Lake Como – the 7 best towns from a local

-Bellagio, unfortunately, is not that practical unless you plan to travel by car.
-Access to the town can be challenging, especially if you have lots of bags.
+Access to Bellagio, unfortunately, is not that practical unless you plan to travel by car.

-The easiest and most romantic way is to take a train to Varenna (just over 1hr), walk down to the little pier (10 minutes) and grab a 15 minutes ferry to Bellagio.
+The easiest and most romantic way is to take a train to Varenna (just over 1hr from Milan), walk down to the little pier (10 minutes) and grab a 15 minutes ferry to Bellagio.

 Alternatively, you can take a train to Como (40 minutes), walk to the Bus Station in S.Rocchetto and catch a local bus to Bellagio Lido.